peops/resume-parser/README.md

 ***Step 3: Run the script***

 ```
-python3 parser.py
+python3 parser.py > output.txt
 ```

-PS: You can see the parsed doc on the terminal
+PS: You can see the parsed doc in the output.txt file in the root directory